1. Common understanding

 4. Proper interaction with Bhikkhuni/s

-• Please do not touch a Buddhist monk, so no hugging, handshaking or putting an arm around the shoulder.
+• Please do not touch a Buddhist monk, so no hugging, handshaking or putting an arm around their shoulder.

 • Please do not sit higher than a Buddhist monk.